mittimi/ComfyUI_mittimiLoadPreset2/README.md

 If you want to use a model with merged VAE, select “Use_marged_vae”.

 - prompt widget
-PosPromptA,B,C are finally combined into a single text, clip text encoded, and output from the positive_primpt port.
+PromptA,B,C are finally combined into a single text.
 Commas are not given when merging, so please be sure to anticipate this in your prompts.
 The same specifications apply to negative prompts.

-- LoRA supports the A1111WebUI method of writing \<lora:xxx:1.0\>, \<lora:xxx.safetensors:1.0\>, \<lora:folder/xxx:1.0\> in the prompt.
-However, if you want to maintain compatibility with A1111WebUI, \<lora:xxx:1.0\> is the preferred description.
-Use slashes (“/”) for path notation, as backslashes (“\”) in the string will cause an error.
-I would like to support Block Weight in the future, but my understanding has not caught up yet.
-With [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) in place, you can use LoRA's input assistant.
-This makes writing easier.
+LoRA and Negpip are supported.
+Please see "LoRA and Negpip Support at the Prompt" for details.

 - seed widget
 Seed is set up for saving parameters as described below, and the value is not automatically changed.